will093/will093.github.io/_posts/2019-06-23-angular-universal-gotchas.md

 A full example of a `server.ts` file which uses this approach can be found [here](https://github.com/Angular-RU/angular-universal-starter/blob/master/server.ts).

-## 2) Avoid manipulating the DOM via `nativeElement`.
+## 2) Avoid manipulating the DOM via `nativeElement` (Angular < 6.1.0 only).

 We often need to manipulate the DOM directly in some way, and in Angular we are able to manipulate a native DOM element using the `nativeElement` property of an [ElementRef](https://angular.io/api/core/ElementRef).

 `nativeElement` exposes a HTML element from the DOM via the [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) interface.
 But as this is part of the native DOM api, it does not exist in Node.

+**In Angular >= 6.1.0**, Angular Universal uses [domino](https://www.npmjs.com/package/domino) as an implementation of the DOM in Node, and the `nativeElement` property of `ElementRef` exposes the `domino` implementation of `HTMLElement`.
+This means that we can now manipulate the DOM directly - in the browser `nativeElement` will give us a reference to a `HTMLElement` from the native browser DOM, while in Node it will give us a reference to a `domino` implementation of `HTMLElement`.

- As a result of this, code such as the following won't work in a Universal app, as `nativeElement`will be `undefined` on the `Node.js` server.
+However, **prior to Angular 6.1.0**, code such as the following won't work in a Universal app, as `nativeElement` will be `undefined` on a Node server.

 ```ts
 ngOnInit() {